Cape Town Cycle Tour 2020

-The next race will be taking place on 11th March 2018.
-After the race was postponed last year due to strong winds.
+The next race will be taking place on 8th March 2020.

 Known to locals as the Cape Argus, its recent name change to the Cape Town Cycling Tour was in celebration of its global popularity and iconic status - being the only competitive cycling event outside of Europe recognised in the International Cycling Union’s Golden Bike Series.